Kate Hale, PhD

 Digging in

-I am a snow hydrologist and my research goals include characterizing snowpack, climate, and ecohydrologic variability to identify drivers of water availability in alpine and Arctic watersheds.
+I am a snow hydrologist and my research goals include characterizing snowpack, climate, and ecohydrologic variability to identify drivers of water availability across alpine and Arctic landscapes.
 I aim to develop collaborative approaches with diverse stakeholder groups to inform water management and develop strategies for conservation, adaptation, and mitigation.

 The following themes drive my research pursuits to understand cold region hydrology: Snowpack water storage heterogeneity and related hydrologic partitioning impacts, and historical and future variability in spatial and temporal hydrologic sensitivity to changes in climate and snow water storage.
 I broadly ask, how do snowpack heterogeneity and snow water storage influence seasonal to annual water availability, water quality, and water use across spatial scales, across climates, and as warming transforms alpine to ephemeral snowpack seasonality?
 My projects leverage ground-based observations, remote sensing, and computational modeling to obtain a comprehensive understanding of snowpack distribution and snowmelt-derived hydrological processes.